Doc077/melonly-core/README.md

 MAIL_PASSWORD=
 ```

-After providing your mail service credentials you'll be able to send emails:
+After providing your mail service credentials you'll be able to create and send your first email.
+The most basic form is writing raw text message from `Mail.send` method:

 ```ts
 import { Email } from '@melonly/core'